AndreasKarageorgos/noiserandom/README.md

     * What it is: Electromagnetic interference from nearby electronic components or poor shielding can add stray signals into the sensor’s output.

     * Why it’s significant: In less advanced camera designs, insufficient electromagnetic shielding can result in visible noise patterns or erratic pixel behavior.

-Each of these factors contributes to the overall noise level in the final image.
-In high-end cameras, many of these sources are mitigated through advanced sensor designs, cooling systems, and image processing algorithms.
-Low-tech cameras, however, often expose these weaknesses more clearly, resulting in images with a higher noise floor especially under conditions of low light or high gain.

-This list should provide a clear overview of the effects that contribute to image noise in lower-performing camera systems.

 ## How to use